innovationOUtside/vce-generic-guide/g-vce_homepage_jupyterlab.md

 Some modules may distribute a "JupyterLab configuration pack" as a separately installable Python package.
 Such packages can be used to extend your own JupyterLab environment outside of the VCE in a way that matches the customisation of the environment within the VCE.

-For example, the Jupyterlab environment in the TM351 VCE is extended using the Python package [`ou-tm351-jl-extensions`](https://pypi.org/project/ou-tm351-jl-extensions/).
+For example, the JupyterLab environment in the TM351 VCE is extended using the Python package [`ou-tm351-jl-extensions`](https://pypi.org/project/ou-tm351-jl-extensions/).

 ```